joseprupi/quantragrpc/README.md

 ## Formating data

-Flatbuffers is the format used by Quantra to communicate with the server and using it provides some extra advantages as the project supports things such as translating to and from JSON.
+Flatbuffers is the format used by Quantra to communicate with the server and using it provides some extra advantages as the project supports  translating to and from JSON and binary formats.

 Flabuffers provides and API and also commmand line tools to do so.
-This should probably be added to the Quantra client libraries but for now take a look to [Flatbuffers documentation](https://google.github.io/flatbuffers/flatbuffers_guide_tutorial.html) and the example at https://github.com/joseprupi/quantragrpc/blob/master/examples/bond_request_to_json.cpp on how to use the API.
+This should probably be added to the Quantra client libraries but for now take a look to [Flatbuffers documentation](https://google.github.io/flatbuffers/flatbuffers_guide_tutorial.html) and the example at https://github.com/joseprupi/quantragrpc/blob/master/examples/bond_request_to_json.cpp to generate a json file from a request to price a bond.

 ## Current and possible future situation